TheCraftySlayer/prophet_forecast/README.md

 The script writes the raw hourly forecast to ``hourly_forecast.csv`` and the aggregated daily totals to ``daily_forecast.csv``.

+Forecasting assumes the call centre only operates Monday–Friday between 08:00 and 17:00.
+Any hourly records outside this window are removed prior to training and evaluation so metrics reflect normal operating hours.

 ### Data exclusions

 The preprocessing step now creates a continuous daily index.
 Weekend rows are